mguella/Ticketswap/README.md

 ## Solution & Test Scenarios

-To run the solution please follow these steps 1.Download and unzip the contents
+To run the solution please follow these steps:

+1.Download and unzip the contents
 2.Open console in said directory and run npm install
 3.Download chromedriver for your chrome version : https://chromedriver.chromium.org/downloads